saladuit/BuzingaServ/README.md

-# Webserv
+# BuzingaServ
-This project is about writing our own HTTP server.
+This project is about writing our own HTTP server in C++.